Fontanjo/Hydra_Segmentation/glossary.md

 ## DICOM (Digital Imaging and Communications in Medicine)
 Format/extension for MRI, containing images and metadata (patient ID, bits per channel, ...)

-## PAX
+## PACS (Picture archiving and communication system)
-System in the HFR where we can see the images, make the diagnosis, see the patients, etc...
+System (in the HFR) where we can see the images, make the diagnosis, see the patients, etc...

 ## Gleason score
 Score to grade/classify a prostate cancer according to aggression, by looking the cells under a miscroscope after a biopsy.
 Goes from 6 (lowest grade cancer) to 10.
 Cells in prostate are classified in 5 patterns.
 After a biopsy, the pathologist assign a first grade (from 1 to 5, but pathologists rarely put 1 or 2) to the most predominant pattern, and a second grade to the second most dominant pattern.
 A score can be for example 3+4 (=7). \